TUe-ICTLab/Binary-Labeling-for-2D-and-4D-constellations/README.md

 ### Research Results

-The numbers following the constellation have specific meanings in the tables below.
+The numbers following the constellation have specific meanings in the tables.
 For example, in 'QAM2_4',the '2' represents  the dimensionality of the constellation while the '4' refers to  the amount of bits.

 [2D constellation&Labeling](https://github.com/TUe-ICTLab/Binary-Labeling-for-2D-and-4D-constellations/blob/main/2D%20Labelings%20Table.md)